AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/architecture.md

 - `source_range`
  The range of media that is cut into the sequence, in the space of the available range (if it is set).
 In other words, it further truncates the available_range.

-A clip must have at least one set or else its duration is not computable.
+A clip must have at least one set or else its duration is not computable:

 ```python
 cl.duration()